What is the best way to interview software developers?

 There are a few pretty simple forms we can use:

-- What is your favorite project?
+• What is your favorite project?

-- Who will use your product?
+• Who will use your product?
 What is the benefit for them?

-- What are the outstanding technical points you can capture from that project?
+• What are the outstanding technical points you can capture from that project?

-- and so on.
+• And so on.

 In conclusion, this kind of question helps evaluate candidates in 2 aspects:

-- Can they understand a project well?
+• Can they understand a project well?

-- Can they pick up the key points (this is an indication of good abstract thinking)?
+• Can they pick up the key points (this is an indication of good abstract thinking)?
 I will have a new blog post on developer abstract thinking very soon.

 Here are a few examples.
 Besides, I have a lot more good questions to interview software developers.
 I will share them in a later collection.

-Example 1: A very simple question for fresher
+Example 1: A straightforward question for fresher

-Question: It’s now 1 AM in New York, what’s the time now in Vietnam?
+Question: It’s now 1 AM in New York; what’s the time now in Vietnam?

-If they don’t know the formula (maybe their geography subjects are not good).
+Suppose they don’t know the formula (maybe their geography subjects are not good).
 I will let them know the NY time zone and VN time zone.
 I also let them know the meaning of “UTC+7” is “7h ahead from the standard time”, and so on.

 Example 2: In combination with a popular algorithm